LINGUISTICS DEPARTMENT - STANFORD UNIVERSITY

 A Place to Start in Selecting Software (http://www.deborahhealey.com/cj_software_selection.html) by Deborah Healey & Norm Johnson

 SUGGESTED ACTIVITY.
-Visit the CALICO Review website at https://www.calico.org/page.php?id=523.
+Visit the CALICO website at http://www.equinoxpub.com/journals/index.php/CALICO.
+The reviews can be found by issue in the archives, but many can also be located using the search term "software review" on the journal site.
 Find an interesting-looking piece of software and read the review, noting 1) what you can learn from it and 2) any questions that arise that might help inform your own evaluation process.
 If you feel energetic, try two or three.
 You should note the difference between a published review intended for a wide audience and your own evaluation, which should be situated with respect to your own approach, your students' abilities and needs, and the environment of your class.

 Chapelle, C. A. (2001).
 Computer Applications in Second Language Acquisition.
 Cambridge: Cambridge University Press.